odk-x/docs/odkx-src/injected-interfaces.rst

   **Returns**: The forms provider URI.

-Constructs a forms provider URI for accessing specific forms within the ODK Survey app.
+Constructs a forms provider URI for accessing specific forms within the ODK-X Survey app.

 convertHashStringToSurveyUri
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~